Direct Connect#

 To open the Direct Connect gateway page, go to the section Interconnect* Direct Connect Gateways.
 Find the necessary gateway in the resource table and click its ID.

-Associations — The number of associations with the transit gateway.
+• the number of associations with the transit gateway;

-The resource table displays the following information about the associations:
+The resource table in the Associations tab displays the following information about the associations:

-Transit gateway connection, which corresponds to the association.
+• transit gateway attachment, which corresponds to the association;

 In the tab, you can create other associations with transit gateways, change allowed prefixes for a particular association, and delete existing associations.

-The tab contains a table with summary information about the virtual interfaces attached to this gateway.
-For details about a particular interface, see its page.
+The Virtual interfaces tab contains a table with the summary information about the virtual interfaces attached to this gateway.
+More details of a particular interface can be viewed on its page.

 In the tab, you can create virtual interfaces for this gateway and delete existing ones.